ashprograms/ashprograms.github.io/portfolio/index.md

 ## Previous Experience

-Amery Corporation: Lead Programmer | September 2021 - Present
+Amery Corporation: Lead Programmer | September 2021 - May 2022
  - Responsible for all scripting aspects of the game.
 Door systems, viruses, guns, etc. were all handled by me in Underground and Project Sandfall
     - Link: [Amery Corporation - Roblox](https://www.roblox.com/groups/8234266/Amery-Corporation#!/about)